 Managers of the James Webb Space Telescope are relying on innovation in a dozen key materials and assembliesâ€”and the magic of red-shifted lightâ€”to bring scientists closer to the Big Bang than they have ever been.
 Assurances that their mission plan for the giant infrared telescope will meet the programâ€™s science objectives is allowing the construction of flight hardware in parallel with the drive toward a critical design review next year.
 Its 6.5-meter (21-ft.) -dia. primary mirror ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "James Webb Telescope Will Look Back To Universeâ€™s Earliest Moments".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "James Webb Telescope Will Look Back To Universeâ€™s Earliest Moments".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.